 HHSC is the state agency with primary responsibility for providing TANF assistance through its administration of the TANF cash assistance grant.

-TANF services defined as “assistance” under TANF purpose 1 are subject to additional federal restrictions, such as the requirement to participate in work activities, time limits on the receipt of benefits and additional data reporting requirements.
+TANF services defined as “assistance” under TANF purpose 1 are subject to additional federal restrictions, such as the requirement to participate in Choices participation activities, time limits on the receipt of benefits and additional data reporting requirements.
 Some services provided through Choices are considered assistance because they are intended to address a basic need.
 The chart in B-1202 sets forth what is and is not considered assistance.

 Most services, activities, and support services for workforce activities contemplated by Boards are not considered assistance, as the TANF Final Rule defines assistance more narrowly than the proposed regulations.